decoder-it/KrbRelayEx-RPC/README.md

 ### Tool Goals
 The goal of this tool was to test whether a Man-in-the-Middle (MitM) attack could be executed by exploiting DNS spoofing, traffic forwarding, and Kerberos relaying.
 This is particularly relevant because **Kerberos authentication** is commonly used when a resource is accessed via its hostname or fully qualified domain name (FQDN), making it a cornerstone of many corporate networks.

-Building upon the concept, I started from [KrbRelay](https://github.com/cube0x0/KrbRelay) and developed this tool in .NET 8.0 to ensure compatibility across both Windows and GNU/Linux platforms.
+Building upon the concept, I started from the great [KrbRelay](https://github.com/cube0x0/KrbRelay) and developed this tool in .NET 8.0 to ensure compatibility across both Windows and GNU/Linux platforms.

 ---